Chrome Hearts: Goods and products

 Chrome Hearts is primarily recognized for its clothing, accessories, furniture, leather products, and eyewear.
-The majority of their products are produced in their Hollywood production factory.
+Majority of their products are produced in their Hollywood production factory.

-In 2016, they introduced their first fragrance collection.
-It was based on two scents, featuring products such as incense and Eau de Parfum.
+In 2016, they introduced their first fragrance collection, based on two scents, featuring products such as incense and Eau de Parfum.

 Collaborations

 In 2002, Chrome Hearts introduced a collaboration with The Rolling Stones featuring the band's iconic "Lips and Tongue" motif.

 In 2007, Japanese fashion brand Comme des Garçons collaborated with Chrome Hearts on a series of pendants and garments.
 Prior to this, in the 90s, Rei Kawakubo from Comme des Garçons had already worked with the brand by displaying their products in the Aoyama flagship store.

 In 2009, fashion brand BAPE (A Bathing Ape) collaborated with them on a series of t-shirts including the 12-piece limited edition Chrome Hearts X BABY MILO.

 In 2010, they partnered on shoe design with the Robert Mapplethorpe Foundation, and Rick Owens.
 The shoes are adorned with various silver embellishments.
 In 2010, they collaborated with Owens on jewelry and sneakers which were unveiled at Paris Fashion week.

+In June 2013, Chrome Hearts partnered with the K-pop girl group 2NE1 for a limited collection to celebrate the launch of the brand in South Korea with department store Shinsegae.

 In March 2014, Chrome Hearts bought a minority stake in high-end knitwear brand The Elder Statesman.
 The firm employed its hallmark silver accents in a customization of the iconic Adidas Stan Smith in early 2016.

-In November 2014, Chrome Hearts opened their Miami boutique, with a Fahey/Klein Gallery on the second floor that showcased photographs from the 20th-century by various photographers.
+In November 2014, Chrome Hearts opened their Miami boutique, with a Fahey/Klein Gallery on the second floor that showcased photographs from the 20th century by various photographers.
 Additionally, the boutique displayed artworks by Los Angeles artist Matt DiGiacomo and photographs from the Robert Mapplethorpe Estate.
 A store for the luxury fashion brand The Elder Statesman and another branch of David's Cafe, a Cuban café in Miami, was also built within the boutique.

 In December 2015, Ladurée worked with Chrome Hearts and opened a macaron and tea café on the ground floor of Chrome Hearts' Miami store.
 The café also sold a collectible macaron box.
 On the second floor, they collaborated with Sean Kelly Gallery to display artworks by artists such as Mariko Mori.